Nama people: Conflicts between Nama people and Herero people

-Nama-German Conflicts
+Nama–German conflicts

 In June 1886, Reichskomissar Göring wrote Witbooi, encouraging him to end his hostile actions in the colony.
 He pleaded with the Nama Chief to return home to Gibeon to be with his father and tribe and live in peace there; he warned that the German government could not allow chieftains who have placed themselves under German protection to support his ambition of driving a protected chiefdom into war.
 Witbooi and his people ignored this warning and continued his campaign for dominance against the Herero.
 Later that same year Louis Nels, a deputy officer to Göering wrote to Witbooi inviting him to participate in a conciliatory meeting between the various warring communities in Walvis Bay.
-With this meeting German authorities had hoped to facilitate a peace treaty, however the Namaqua chief did not comply with the request but instead he wrote a letter in response telling Nels that he will not listen to him.
+With this meeting German authorities had hoped to facilitate a peace treaty, however the Nama chief did not comply with the request but instead he wrote a letter in response telling Nels that he will not listen to him.
 He made it known to Nels that he (Witbooi) is a chief of his tribe who is free and an autonomous man who answers only to God.
 The German officials did not respond to Witbooi's diplomatic reproach.
 With the limits of German on full display, imperial officials were at a loss about how to end the violence in GSWA.

 In June 1888, Göring wrote Chancellor Otto Von Bismarck and described the overall situation as "not very encouraging".
 April 1889 Göring went so far as to threaten open war against Witbooi and his tribe if he did not halt his attacks against groups allied with Germany.
 Witbooi's resistance prompted policy makers to seek immediate solutions to the instability in GSWA.
-The Namaqua resistance provoked the German authorities to act decisively, after 1889 Germany's military presence in the colony began to grow exponentially.
+The Nama resistance provoked the German authorities to act decisively, after 1889 Germany's military presence in the colony began to grow exponentially.
 In March 1893 Chancellor Von Caprivi proclaimed GSWA a German settlement colony.
-November same year Emperor Kaiser Wilhelm ɪɪ appointed Curt von François as Landeshauptmann.
+November same year Kaiser Wilhelm II appointed Curt von François as Landeshauptmann.
 A fanatic, François looked at Witbooi with disdain and called him a mere "tribesman" whom he could defeat easily.
 He had a notion that his predecessors acted weakly in dealing with the Nama chief and they made too many concessions.
 François strongly believed that nothing but relentless severity would end Witbooi's resistance decisively.
 Initially the German official tried to entice with an annual payment of five thousand marks if he would submit, however the Nama chief maintained his stand.